Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Introduction

+In relativistic heavy ion collisions, the system takes a finite time to equilibrate \cite{wong}.
+So, it is reasonable to use the non equilibrium Tsallis statistics to study the system before it reaches a state of equilibrium.
 In this paper, we have calculated the temperature in the partonic stages and use the Tsallis statistics to understand the thermodynamics of the collisions in the initial stages.
+We use the AMPT model to obtain the velocities and positions of the particles at $\tau = 1 fm/c$.
+We find that during this period the temperature fluctuations obtained are quite significant.
 We use the Tsallis statistics to find the entropic index from the temperature fluctuations.
-We find that the entropic index obtained by fitting the temperature profiles shows similar behaviour to the entropic index found by fitting the experimental data.
+All the results that we have obtained in this work are within $\tau= 1 fm/c$ except the time dependent plots in fig 1 and fig 7.
+Though the exact time of equilibration is not known definitely, it is generally considered to be equilibrated only after $1 fm/c$.

+We find the value of the entropic parameter for different rapidities and different centralities and at different collision energies for the partonic stage.
+The experimental analysis which make use of the Tsallis statistics are in the hadronic phase so the value of the entropic parameter does not match exactly with the values obtained by fitting the transverse momentum data \cite{compare}.
+They are mostly of the order of $q \sim 1.12$ whereas the values of entropic index that we obtain is mostly greater than $1.2$.
+We show that the general nature of the change in entropic index with different parameters of the system are in accordance with the observations in the hadronic phase as seen by fitting the Tsallis distribution to the transverse momentum data \cite{compare}.
+So we conclude that the change in the entropic index with the system parameters is similar for the partonic and the hadronic phases.

 In section II, we describe the AMPT simulations used to generate the initial partonic stage of the collision.
 In section III, we describe the temperature hotspots obtained in the initial stages of the relativistic heavy ion collisions using the AMPT simulations.
 Section IV discusses the application of Tsallis entropy to the temperature profiles obtained from the energy density and the calculation of the entropic index from our simulations.
 We briefly discuss the calculation of the Tsallis entropic index from experimental data and show that it is close to the entropic index we have found from our simulations in section V. We summarize and conclude the results of this paper in section VI.